matthiasn/octopress-blog/source/_posts/2015-02-18-optimizing-my-workspace.markdown

 ---
 layout: post
 title: "Optimizing my Workspace - Hardware, Software, Ergonomics"
-date: 2015-02-13 22:56
+date: 2015-02-18 21:56
 comments: true
 categories:
 ---
-So within the last week or two, I spent a fair amount of time with something that should seem fairly obvious to someone who uses computers a lot, yet that I paid far too little attention in the last couple of years of my life.
+So within the two weeks, I spent a fair amount of time with something that should seem fairly obvious to someone who uses computers a lot, yet that I paid far too little attention in the last couple of years of my life.
 Now you may wonder what I'm getting at, but no worries, I'll get there.
 Let me ask you something first. **How many hours per week do you spend in front of your computer?** Let me guess, probably most of your waking hours, considering that you read a software-related blog.
 But is your workplace ideal or even anywhere close to it?

 <!-- more -->